Salek-system/Adaptive-Traffic-Light-System/Syn-Simulation with yolov5/README.md

 ## Documentation

-The documentation process for this project has not started yet.

-If you want to contribute, check how to contribute below.

-## Contributing

-Your contributions are always welcome!
-Please have a look at the [contribution guidelines](https://github.com/BilHim/trafficSimulator/blob/main/CONTRIBUTING.md) first.

-## Licensing

-Check the project license [here](https://github.com/BilHim/trafficSimulator/blob/main/LICENSE.md).
+The files in this part include synchronization and emergency module files, which means that uploading the files here means the project integration together.